nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![ScheduleMeeting](images/ScheduleMeeting_seq.png)
 *Fig 13.
 Sequence diagram of the implementation of the `Schedule a new meeting` feature*

-The figure above shows the sequence diagram of scheduling a new meeting at a given time slot.
+Fig 13 shows the sequence diagram of scheduling a new meeting at a given time slot.
 It consists of 5 classes:```LogicManager``` ```Commandhandler``` ```Contact``` `Meeting` `MeetingList`.

 Given below is an example usage and how the `ScheduleMeeting` command behaves.